linode/docs/docs/guides/development/frameworks/laravel/how-to-build-website-laravel/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Laravel is a PHP web framework that scales to your needs, from just starting to advanced design.
-This guide helps you create website using Laravel framework on your server and walks you through using it to deploy a website.'
+description: 'Laravel is a PHP web framework that scales to your needs, from simple to advanced design.
+This guide shows you how to create a website using the Laravel framework, host it on your server, and use NGINX as the web server.'
-og_description: 'Laravel is a PHP web framework that scales to your needs, from just starting to advanced design.
-This guide helps you create website using Laravel framework on your server and walks you through using it to deploy a website.'
+og_description: 'Laravel is a PHP web framework that scales to your needs, from simple to advanced design.
+This guide shows you how to create a website using the Laravel framework, host it on your server, and use NGINX as the web server.'
 keywords: ['laravel','php','web application','web framework','deploy a website','debian','ubuntu','centos']
 tags: ['laravel', 'debian', 'ubuntu', 'centos', 'php']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-04-10
 modified_by:
   name: Nathaniel Stickman
-title: "How to Create Website using Laravel"
+title: "How to Create a Website Using Laravel"
-h1_title: "Build a Website using Laravel framework"
+h1_title: "Build a Website Using the Laravel Framework"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 external_resources:
 - '[Laravel](https://laravel.com/)'
 - '[Laravels documentation](https://laravel.com/docs/8.x]'
 ---

-Laravel is a PHP web application framework boasting an elegant and expressive syntax.
+[Laravel](https://laravel.com/) is a PHP web application framework boasting an elegant and expressive syntax.
 With Laravel, you can easily spin up a new website while also having the features and scalability to handle advanced and large-scale applications.

 This guide walks you through the setup process for Laravel, then shows you how to create and deploy your own Laravel website.
-Distribution-specific installation steps are given for Debian and Ubuntu and CentOS.
+Distribution-specific installation steps are given for Debian, Ubuntu, and CentOS.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - **Debian and Ubuntu**

             sudo apt update && sudo apt upgrade

-    - On CentOS, use:
+    - **CentOS**

             sudo yum update